 The Company's 2011 Equity Compensation Plan (the "2011 Plan") provided for the Company to sell or issue restricted common stock, restricted stock units ("RSUs"), performance-based awards, cash-based awards or to grant stock options for the purchase of common stock to officers, employees, consultants and directors of the Company.
 The 2011 Plan was administered by the board of directors or, at the discretion of the board of directors, by a committee of the board.
 The number of shares of common stock reserved for issuance under the 2011 Plan is 1,159,420.
-As of September 30, 2016, PSUs representing 247,309 shares of the Company's common stock were outstanding under the 2011 Plan.
+As of September 30, 2017, performance-based stock unit awards ("PSUs") representing 175,528 shares of the Company's common stock were outstanding under the 2011 Plan.
 In light of the December 2015 adoption of the 2015 Equity Incentive Plan, no future awards under the 2011 Plan will be granted.